Rabbit-Company/Passky-Server/docs/installation/shared-hosting.md

 3. To ensure proper functionality, it is necessary to create a sub-domain, `passky.yourdomain.com`, that points to the `Passky-Server/server/src` directory.

+4. Execute the `/cron.php` API endpoint at least once.
+This is crucial as it will create necessary tables if they do not already exist.
+To ensure ongoing maintenance, configure your hosting provider's cron job scheduler to run this endpoint at least once per day.

-4. Upon completion of the installation process, the admin panel for the Passky Server can be accessed via the URL `passky.yourdomain.com`.
+5. Upon completion of the installation process, the admin panel for the Passky Server can be accessed via the URL `passky.yourdomain.com`.
 Additionally, various clients such as the [Desktop Application](https://github.com/Rabbit-Company/Passky-Desktop), [Web Browser](https://github.com/Rabbit-Company/Passky-Website), [Browser Extension](https://github.com/Rabbit-Company/Passky-Browser-Extension), and [Android Application](https://github.com/Rabbit-Company/Passky-Android) can be connected to the Passky Server.

 ## 3. Passky Website Installation (Optional)